Simply defined, “Paper trading is a simulated trading process in which would be investors can ‘practice’ investing without committing real money.”

 When you are trading, do not leave your emotions at the door.
 Do not pretend that you will not be emotional or that you will be able to get rid of all your emotions.
 Instead, practice recognizing what emotions are coming into play as you are making the trades.
 It is best to be able to recognize your emotions and adjust your trading around them.

 When trading paper money you want to practice until you can develop muscle memory for your trades.
-You want to develop a pattern of recognizing possible positions, knowing which option strategy you want to use, placing the actual trade, and how to manage it.
+You want to establish a pattern of recognizing possible positions, knowing which option strategy you want to use, placing the actual trade, and how to manage it.

 When you are paper trading, you are not trading on the actual market.
 Obvious?
 Yes, but let me explain.